yeokm1/w31slack/README.md

 Coding the app can thus be done on a native Mac or Windows OS with modern text editors.

-Even though a 16-bit app can run on modern 32-bit OS, I still recommend occasional testing on a native Windows 3.1 system as VMs are *too perfect* sometimes.
+Even though a 16-bit app can run on modern 32-bit OS, I still recommend occasional testing on a native Windows 3.1 system as VMs can be *too perfect* sometimes.

 1. Install Windows 2000 VM on a host PC.
 If you want to share files out of the Win 2K VM, set the network to `Bridged`.
 2. Install VC++ 1.52